teleportaloo/PDX-Bus/README.markdown

 * Fixed locate nearby stops so that GPS cannot be left on.

 ### Version 6.0
-* Fixed locate nearby stops so that GPS cannot be left on.
 * Updated PGE Park to JELD-WEN Field on the map.
 Go Timbers!
 * Added 'commuter bookmarks' - any bookmark can be configured to automatically display on your morning or evening commute.